 My research investigates the US race system, along with other aspects of American culture (like collective memory) and politics (like Presidential elections).
 I use a mix of qualitative and quantitative methods in my work.
 Here are a few clusters of interest:

-My co-authored article “Beyond Bigotry” (published in Teaching Sociology) introduces a method for teaching about implicit biases around characteristics like race, gender, and age, using online Implicit Association Tests.
+My co-authored article “Beyond Bigotry” (published in Teaching Sociology) introduces a method for teaching about unconscious or semi-conscious biases around characteristics like race, gender, and age, using online Implicit Association Tests.
 My co-authored article “Powerblindness” (in Sociology Compass) considers five reasons that people with power and privilege are frequently only dimly aware of that privilege.
+I also have work in progress on teaching college students how to conduct email-based audit studies and how to engage elected officials on topics of interest.

 On Collective Memory of Past Racial Violence: